Even though barking is your dog’s natural way to communicate with you, it can be utterly frustrating. So how to get a dog to stop barking?

 - Put on a muzzle.
 As soon as you remove the muzzle, your pup will start acting out again.

 Dogs bark when they’re excited, sad, bored, or lonely.
 It’s their way of telling us they’re in pain or happy to see us.
-So when wondering how to get a dog to stop barking, it’s vital to understand the reason for this behavior first.
+So when wondering how to get a dog to stop barking at everything, it’s vital to understand the reason for this behavior first.

 You can train your dog not to bark every time it sees something new or frightening.
 Teaching the “Quiet” cue and ignoring your furry companion until it calms down is among the most useful tactics for dealing with barking.